top of page

 This Managing Your Anger Poster can be really helpful.

-I found this poster from Creative Therapy Associates so helpful when sitting with my girls once they had calmed down.
-It helped us to talk through what emotions might have been sitting behind their anger.
+I found this poster from Creative Therapy Associates so helpful when things had calmed down.
+It helped to talk through what emotions might have been sitting behind anger.

 Find the Poster here